peterjmorgan/AnalyzePackage/README.md

 # AnalyzePackage
-A tiny webservice to submit individual packages to Phylum for analysis via HTTP
+A tiny webservice to submit individual packages to Phylum for analysis via HTTP.

+**Strictly for internal use only**

+Do not put this on the public Internet.
+This application does not use TLS.

 ## Overview
 AnalyzePackage listens on 0.0.0.0:3000/tcp for HTTP Get requests.